keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 How might complexity appear in code?

 * Configuration may be read when starting from the environment or from config files.
 At runtime a database might be used.
+* Feature flags and ramps need to be queried in real-time.
+Error handling modes must be provided in the event that a query fails.
 * Database queries are surrounded by exception handling, and only handled insofar as the compiler requires.
 * API calls require asynchronous IO.
+* External API calls can fail for many reasons.
+Different types of failures may dictate aborting the current operation or retrying it.
 * API responses are validated and transformed into domain objects.
 * Logging libraries are used to track errors, and might require file system or network access.
 * Metrics libraries are used and require network access.